 I can’t wait for our families to get together again the next time I’m in town!
 I’m glad my daughter and I were able to do a little something to show our love for our long distance friends!

-Try making these chocolate orange sandwich cookies!
+Try making these chocolate orange cream sandwich cookies!
 You’ll love them!
+And check out my other cookie recipes!

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.